Simon-dl/Full_Math_CS_Guide/README.md

    **Required:**

 **Pre-Calculus**
-If you have been out of school for a while I highly suggest going to Kahn Academy, starting at algebra 1 or further back if you need it, and working your way up through pre-calculus.
-It will make your life much easier than just diving into calc.
+If you have been out of school for a while I highly suggest going to [Kahn Academy](https://www.khanacademy.org/math), starting at algebra 1 or further back if you need it, and working your way up through pre-calculus.
+It will make your life much easier than just diving into calc (which I did and it didn't work well because I didn't have a good foundation).

-   -tip: don’t watch the videos, they are too long, just do the test problems on the side and learn what your supposed to do if you get the problems wrong.
+      -tip: don’t watch the videos, they are too long, just do the test problems on the side and learn what your supposed to do if you get the problems wrong. its also useful to think about why what your learning is useful and try thinking about how you can apply it real life.

 **Proofs:**